spxbhuhb/zakadabar-stack/doc/cookbook/common/Authentication.md

 The actual login means that we assign a new user to the session.

-This is not implemented yet.
+**Not implemented yet.**

 The plan is to use authentication methods supplied by Ktor like this:

 ```kotlin
 authenticate("basic") {